alipman88/al-fpf-mobile/doc/deploy.md

 1. Double-check that the version number and release notes are up-to-date
-2. Merge `staging` to `production` (which will require a non-fast forward merge because the production branch includes details that can't be merged to staging)
+2. Merge `staging` to `production` (which will require a non-fast forward merge because the production branch includes details that can't be merged to staging).
-3. In [Codemagic](https://codemagic.io/apps), click "Start new build" which opens the "Specify build configuration" modal
-4. Select the production branch
-5. Select "iOS Production App" or "Android Production App"
-6. Click "Start new build"
+   This will automatically start iOS and Android production builds in Codemagic.
-7. For the iOS build, you may not need to do any of this, but in case it doesn't get automatically submitted for review:
+3. For the iOS build, you may not need to do any of this, but in case it doesn't get automatically submitted for review:
   - Go to [App Store Connect](https://appstoreconnect.apple.com/WebObjects/iTunesConnect.woa/ra/ng/app/1458651656)
   - Ensure that the new version is shown in the "Prepare for Submission" status